Foundation

 A PIM system is a central repository that stores, manages, and enriches all product information — descriptions, specifications, attributes, images, technical documents, pricing tiers, and variant relationships.

 Think of it as the product data layer that sits between your ERP (which knows SKUs and inventory) and your sales channels (which need rich, accurate product content).
-Without a PIM, product data lives in spreadsheets, the ERP, the ecommerce platform, printed catalogs, and tribal knowledge — and none of it agrees.
+Without a PIM, product data lives in spreadsheets, the ERP, the commerce platform, printed catalogs, and tribal knowledge — and none of it agrees.

 For manufacturers, a PIM becomes critical when you have complex products (variants, configurations, compatibility rules), multiple channels (dealers, distributors, direct), or technical content requirements that your ERP wasn't built to handle.

-Why Manufacturers Use It
+Why Operating Teams Use It

 01